rhit-johnsosy/rhit-csse290-alife-obsidian/books/Sara Imari Walker - Life As No One Knows It/Chapter 3 - Life is What.md

 "You cannot use an object to make something new until that object itself exists." pg.
 98

-"assembly theory escribes every object you interact with as a recursive stack of its history.
+"assembly theory describes every object you interact with as a recursive stack of its history.
 You might think of assembly theory as a theory of physics where history is a physical attribute." pg.
 98

 "The set of steps you would have taken (or maybe did take, if you made your own LEGO version) is what we call an assembly pathway." pg.
 98